Fear of Pfizer-AstraZeneca job cuts voiced by U.S. lawmakers

-WASHINGTON Members of the U.S. Congress from Maryland and Massachusetts expressed concern on Saturday that thousands of jobs in their districts could be at risk if U.S. drugmaker Pfizer Inc (PFE.N) completes a buyout of UK-based AstraZeneca Plc (AZN.L).
+WASHINGTON May 10 Members of the U.S. Congress from Maryland and Massachusetts expressed concern on Saturday that thousands of jobs in their districts could be at risk if U.S. drugmaker Pfizer Inc completes a buyout of UK-based AstraZeneca Plc.

 "The scale of this is really causing people to pay attention.
 I'm really concerned about it," said Democratic Representative John Delaney, whose Maryland district includes a 3,000-worker facility of AstraZeneca's MedImmune unit.